root-project/root/README/ReleaseNotes/v624/index.md

    3. If the `XDG_RUNTIME_DIR` environment variable is set, then take the token from the contents of `$XDG_RUNTIME_DIR/bt_u$ID`(this additional location is intended to provide improved security for shared login environments as `$XDG_RUNTIME_DIR` is defined to be user-specific as opposed to a system-wide directory.).
    4. Otherwise, take the token from `/tmp/bt_u$ID`.

+### Xrootd client support

+ROOT can now be built with Xrootd 5 client libraries.

 ## GUI Libraries

 ### RBrowser improvements